Buying Your First Home in Monterey

 One of the questions about buying a home that many of our first-time buyers ask us is “How much of a down payment do I need to get into the market?”
 A common myth is 20%, but with the many loan programs available to you, there are options as low as 3.5% with an FHA loan.
 Buying a home with less than 20% often results in paying Private Mortgage Insurance (PMI) and we can calculate those costs for you at your request since each loan is different.
 The bottom line is – you can be a homeowner with less than 20% down, then refinance after you build enough equity in the home to cover the 20% down.

 Condominium complexes usually have a HOA fee for grounds maintenance, exterior care, and sometimes roof and financial reserves.
 Every HOA is different, and each will cover different things.
 We’ll help you gather that info for the properties you like.
-You’ll also notice a figure below for taxes – property taxes are paid biannually and are 1.1% of the purchase price in our market.
-You’ll also need a homeowner’s insurance policy, but excluded that from this example.
-We can provide quotes at your request.
+Property taxes are paid biannually and are 1.1% of the purchase price in our market.
+You’ll also need a homeowner’s insurance policy.

 Getting Pre-approved | Buying Your First Home in Monterey

-The above was just one example of a loan for first-time buyers looking to get into the market.
-You may have more money available and wish to put down 7% or 10% – there are many loan products, and you should speak with a loan officer to find a product that will work best for you.
-You might already have a relationship with someone, but if you are looking for our recommendation, we refer our buyers to Chad Hawker with Guaranteed Rate.
+There are many loan products, and you should speak with a loan officer to find a product that will work best for you.
+You might already have a relationship with someone, but if you are looking for our recommendation, we can provide good contacts who help many of our clients.

 Looking at Homes and Determining Values | Buying Your First Home in Monterey